Early Signs of Knee Pain: Causes, Symptoms & Red Flags

 Pain While Bending the Knee and Applying Pressure

 Examining knee pain during flexion and pressure.
-Pain that worsens when bending the knee or applying pressure to it can be indicative of several knee conditions, including meniscus tears, patellar tendinitis, or bursitis.
+Pain that worsens when bending the knee or applying pressure to it can be indicative of several knee conditions, including meniscus tears, patellar tendonitis, or bursitis.
 Self-care measures, such as rest, ice, compression, and elevation (RICE), can be helpful in managing acute knee pain.

 Knee Pain While Bending and Walking